decentraland/decentraland-gatsby/docs/guide/typescript.md

 import { env } from 'utils/env'
 ```

-## Exports (functions): max 2 args, put the rest into an options object
+### Functions: max 2 args, put the rest into an options object

 When designing function interfaces, stick to the following rules.